open-innovations/northumbria-culture-connect/src/landing/_partials/hero.md

 collection, sharing and interpretation; and [data sources](/tag/data/) showcasing the raw data that is available.

-A note about geographic scope: the Data Observatory pilot is limited to Newcastle City Council area for the pilot phase, but we aspire to broaden this out as the project to build the Observatory progresses.
+<p class="small">A note about geographic scope: the Data Observatory pilot is limited to Newcastle City Council area for the pilot phase, but we aspire to broaden this out as the project to build the Observatory progresses.</p>